Jonathan2251/lbd/source/doc.rst

   ===============================  =============  =======================================================  ===========

-These supported test cases are in lbdex/regression-test/Cpu0 which can be gotten from ``tar -xf lbdex.tar.gz``.
+These supported test cases are located in ``lbdex/regression-test/Cpu0``, which can be extracted from ``tar -xf lbdex.tar.gz``.

-The regression test is useful in two major reasons.
-First, it provides the llvm input, assembly output and the running command as well as options in the the sample input file, so all the first glimpse of documentation needed for both end user and programmer are well written in the same test input file.
+The regression test is useful for two major reasons.
+First, it provides the LLVM input, assembly output, and the corresponding command and options within the same sample input file.
+This makes it a well-documented reference for both end users and developers.

-Second, once programmers change their backend compiler especially for optimization, the regression testing may fail for some side effect or bugs from this new change.
-That is the name of "regression test" stands for.
-The following file includes the assembly output pattern of two subtargets for Cpu0 backend.
-Beside checking opcode, it is capable to check register number.
-In this case, the destination register of "andi" must be the first source register in the following instruction "xori" once it is specified to T1 at the corresponding registers of these two assembly output.
+Second, when developers make changes to their backend compiler—especially for optimization—these tests help detect side effects or bugs caused by the modifications.
+This is the core purpose of "regression testing."

+The following file includes the assembly output patterns for two subtargets of the Cpu0 backend.
+In addition to checking opcodes, it can also verify register numbers.
+For example, the destination register of the "andi" instruction must match the first source register of the following "xori" instruction.
+This is ensured when both are specified as register T1 in the corresponding assembly output.

 .. rubric:: lbdex/regression-test/Cpu0/setule.ll
 .. literalinclude:: ../lbdex/regression-test/Cpu0/setule.ll

-Run regression test must after build llvm.
-The following READ.rst and changes in related config files and llvm-lit allowing to setup llvm-lit for pre-build/ pre-installed llvm for running llvm-lit without build llvm.
+Running regression tests must occur after building LLVM.
+However, the following README.rst and changes in related config files allow you to set up `llvm-lit` for a pre-built or pre-installed LLVM environment.

+This setup enables running `llvm-lit` without rebuilding LLVM, making the regression testing more efficient when testing changes to the backend only.

 .. rubric:: lbdex/set-llvm-lit/README.txt
 .. literalinclude:: ../lbdex/set-llvm-lit/README.txt